cyberbono3/latticefold-swifft/README.md

 To run the benchmarks on your local machine, simply execute `cargo bench`.
 This will take around 48 hours.
 Use `cargo bench --bench` to measure relevant parts of the protocol as well as the Ajtai commitment scheme, and comment the prime fields you don't want to measure.

+An experimental SWIFFT-backed commitment hashing path is available behind the `swifft` feature flag.
+Enable it (and optionally `swifft-parallel`) to run the SWIFFT benches: `cargo bench --bench swifft --features swifft`.

 ## Building

 The [rust-toolchain](https://github.com/NethermindEth/latticefold/blob/main/rust-toolchain) file pins the version of the Rust toolchain, which the LatticeFold library builds with, to the specific version `nightly-2025-03-06`.